whrc/Circumpolar_TEM_aux_scripts/README.md

    Navigate to the `dvm-dos-tem/config/config.js` file and **turn off the DSL setting** for all stages. *(Note: the current `pr` branch may have it enabled.)*

 HG: Why?
 It hasn't clearly been demonstrated that DSL was the reason for any error in the model.
 Cold climate simulations result in soil thermal computation being very slow, but the cause is very likely the cold climate, not the  DSL.
-So unless there is more evidence of serious issues with DSL, it should be turned on!
+So, unless there is more evidence of serious issues with DSL, it should be turned on!
 We loose a lot of process-based dynamic by turning it off.
 Furthermore, all calibrations have been conducted with DSL on.

 2. **Create Alaska Working Directory**
    On `/mnt/exacloud`, create your working folder using your username: